martin-olivier/dylib/README.md

 # Installation

-Click [HERE](https://github.com/tocola/DyLib/releases/download/v1.6.2/DyLib.hpp) to download the DyLib header file
+Click [HERE](https://github.com/tocola/DyLib/releases/download/v1.7.0/DyLib.hpp) to download the DyLib header file
-`Don't forget to put a star on the project 🌟`
+`:star: Don't forget to put a star if you like the project ! :star:`

 # Documentation